Mayor & Council

 Mr. West spent 28 years working for the Delaware Department of Transportation as a Machinist and Welder.

 Since retiring in 2012, Emory has devoted much of his time to Town affairs and is currently serving his second term on the Milton Town Council.
 He also serves on the Streets and Sidewalk Committee, and the Parks and Recreation Committee.
-Mr. West is the President of the Milton Community Foundation, a non-profit that funds many community activities.
+Mr. West is a past President of the Milton Community Foundation, a non-profit that funds many community activities.
 Emory is a past member and once President of the Sussex County Library Board; member, past Secretary and past Master of the Endeavor Lodge, and a member of the Franklin Lodge #12 in Georgetown.

 Currently, Councilman West is coordinating Milton’s new Emergency Preparation Committee.